rexhanh/1724_final_project/proposal.md

 We will also make a GUI of this tool using [ratatui](https://ratatui.rs/), starting GUI by using `$finance --gui`

-The GUI will mainly contains two part, on the left will be a list view, on the right will be a chart view.
+The GUI will mainly contain two part, on the left will be a list view, on the right will be a chart view.
 At the top, there will be a search bar that user can add and search for the stock/ETF/index, and it will show up in list view on the left side.

-**Will use tui-textarea/tui-input and **
+**Will use tui-textarea/tui-input**

 The list view contains multiple stock/ETF/index, showing its name, current price, and change.

 **Will use List widget from ratatui and popup from ratatui**

 On the right will be a chart showing daily moving, or the user can choose to show chart of a month, six month or a year.

 **Will use Chart widget from ratatui**

 On the bottom of the chart will show the open, high, low, previous close, change, and change percent.